 Brianna Benedict is a Graduate Research Assistant in the School of Engineering Education at Purdue University.
-She completed her Bachelor's and Master's of Science in Industrial and Systems Engineering at North Carolina Agricultural & Technical State University.
+She completed her Bachelor's and Master's of Science in Industrial and Systems Engineering at North Carolina Agricultural and Technical State University.
 Her research interest focuses on interdisciplinary students' identity development, belonging, and agency in interdisciplinary engineering education.
 She co-leads the CDEI virtual workshop team focused on building a community of educators passionate about expanding their knowledge concerning diversity, equity, and inclusion in engineering education.
 Her most recent accomplishment was being recognized as one of seven AAC&U 2019 K. Patricia Cross Scholars based on her commitment to teaching and learning and civic engagement.

 Dina Verdín is a Ph.D.
 Candidate in Engineering Education and M.S. student in Industrial Engineering at Purdue University.
 She completed her undergraduate degree in Industrial and Systems Engineering at San José State University.
 Dina is a 2016 National Science Foundation Graduate Research Fellow and a 2016 Ford Foundation Honorable Mention.
 Her research interest focuses on first-generation college students focusing on engineering identity development, negotiating multiple identities, and ultimately changing deficit base paradigms by providing asset base perspectives for understanding this community.